 - Tag relevant people: If you share an article, tag the author and/or publication.
 If you’re sharing a piece of content that you know a certain user will like, tag them.
 If you share a case study, tag the customer or client.
 Remember not to tag users who don’t have anything to do with the post.
 It may seem innocent, but this sneaky shortcut to garner more views is obnoxious and a bad practice.

 - Get to know your buyer personas and share targeted content: Use a social media calendar to plan content for each of your audiences.
 The more your content relates to a specific group, the more likely they are to engage.

 - Double-check that your profile is credible: Every section of your profile should be completely filled out with up-to-date information.

 - Build a relevant network: When your network is relevant to your industry, your content has a better chance of appearing in feeds and being shared by your followers or connections.

 - Use live video (when appropriate): Live video is a great way to provide helpful content while humanizing your brand.
-The video below is from the 2018 Vans US Open Facebook page showcasing the Women's Jr. event.
+Check out the Vans US Open Facebook page showcasing the 2018 Women’s Jr. event for inspiration.

 - Take an 80/20 approach to content: Roughly 80% of your content should be native/owned.

 - Utilize analytics: Analytics will tell you what kinds of content are performing well with your audience so you can replicate successful posts and identify optimal posting times.